Mini-class

 Conclusion: Same-batch mean centering induces an $O(1/n)$ shrinkage of the KL gradient term (equivalently, a slight reduction in the effective $\beta$).
 This is typically negligible for large group sizes (e.g., GRPO); for strict unbiasedness while retaining variance reduction, use a leave-one-out mean.

-When to Choose Which Approach?
+8.2 When Should You Choose Which Approach?

-Dimension KL as Loss KL as Reward
+Dimension KL as a loss term KL as reward shaping

 KL gradient form $\rho s_\theta k_1$ (low-var choice) $\rho s_\theta k_1$